Interview conducted and documented by Hunter Ackerley

 Q: What has been your experience with cervical cancer patients and what got you interested in working with them?

 A: Our experience with cervical cancer patients has been with those requiring definitive treatment with radiation and chemotherapy or patients who have had surgery and need postoperative radiation with or without chemotherapy.
 Cervical cancer is one area of oncology that we have vaccines and an effective screening modality that have reduced the incidence within the US.
-However, in under-developed areas of the world this disease continues to affect a significant number of women and is a major killer of young women.
+However, in under-developed areas of the world this disease continues to affect a significant number of people and is a major killer of young people especially.

 Q: Can you describe the general process of how specialized brachytherapy treatments have been used to treat cervical cancer patients in your work?